Sarah Harris (politician)

 Sarah E. Harris is an American and Mohegan attorney and politician who serves as the vice chairwoman of the Mohegan Tribal Council and the secretary of the United South and Eastern Tribes (USET).
 She previously worked in the Obama administration at the U.S. Department of the Interior, culminating in a 2013 appointment as chief of staff to the Assistant Secretary for Indian Affairs.

 Harris graduated from Dartmouth College in 2000, becoming the first female Mohegan to do so.
 A descendant of Samson Occom, she led the effort that resulted in the 2022 repatriation of his papers from Dartmouth to the Mohegan Tribe.
 She was first elected to the Tribal Council in 2017 and has advocated for tribal sovereignty, including testifying before the U.S. Senate Committee on Indian Affairs regarding the federal government's trust and treaty obligations to tribal nations.

 Early life and education

 Harris attended Griswold High School, where she was vice president of her senior class, a member of the National Honor Society, and participated in volleyball and track.
 During her final semester, she earned independent research credits by cataloging approximately 11,000 pages of documents related to the Mohegan Tribe's 1994 federal recognition.

-At age 17, Harris was accepted to Dartmouth College through its early decision program, becoming only the second known Mohegan to attend.
+At age 17, Harris was accepted to Dartmouth College through its early decision program, becoming the second known Mohegan to attend.
 In 2000, Harris became the first female Mohegan to graduate from Dartmouth, earning a B.A. in Native American studies.
-She later described her time at the college as a "mixed experience," feeling gratitude for her relationships but noting that her ancestor and college founder, Samson Occom, was "barely acknowledged."
+She later described her time at the college as a "mixed experience", expressing gratitude for her relationships but noting that her ancestor and college founder, Samson Occom, was "barely acknowledged."

 Harris completed a J.D. at American University Washington College of Law in 2005.